 Turn Off Anonymous Comments

 Another option you have is to turn off anonymous comments.
-WordPress native comments by default asks the visitor for four pieces of information: comment, name, email, and website.
-If anonymous comments is enabled, they won’t be required to input their name or email.
+WordPress native comments by default ask the visitor for four pieces of information: comment, name, email, and website.
+If anonymous comments are enabled, they won’t be required to input their name or email.
 This instantly opens up your site to a lot of spam bots that constantly crawl comment forms on websites.
 To disable anonymous comments simply check the “Comment author must fill out name and email” option under “Settings > Discussion.”

 Disable anonymous comments in WordPress

 Your next option to stop WordPress comment spam is to use some of the built-in moderation features.
 The first is the ability to manually approve each comment.
 While this won’t reduce spam, it can be an effective way to ensure visitors to your site only see high-quality comments that you have approved.